Jerrabomberra

 The level of general health in Jerrabomberra is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

 Jerrabomberra shows better-than-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-Both young and old age cohorts have low prevalence of common health conditions.
-The rate of private health cover is exceptionally high at approximately 68% of the total population (6,605 people), compared to 51.9% across Rest of NSW and 55.7% nationally.
+Both younger and older age groups have low prevalence of common health conditions.
+Private health cover is exceptionally high at approximately 68% of the total population (6,605 people), compared to 51.9% across Regional NSW and a national average of 55.7%.

-The most common medical conditions are mental health issues and asthma, impacting 8.0 and 7.5% of residents respectively.
-72.5% of residents declare themselves completely clear of medical ailments, compared to 63.3% across Rest of NSW.
-The under-65 population demonstrates better-than-average health outcomes.
-As of the latest data (2018), the area has 9.7% of residents aged 65 and over (942 people), which is lower than the 23.4% in Rest of NSW.
-Health outcomes among seniors are above average, with national rankings broadly in line with the general population.
+The most prevalent medical conditions are mental health issues and asthma, affecting 8.0% and 7.5% of residents respectively.
+72.5% of residents report being completely free from medical ailments, compared to 63.3% across Regional NSW.
+Health outcomes for the under-65 population are better than average.
+The area has 9.6% of residents aged 65 and over (932 people), lower than the 23.4% in Regional NSW.
+Health outcomes among seniors are above average, broadly aligning with national rankings for the general population.

 Frequently Asked Questions - Health